Embodied Self-supervised Learning by Coordinated Sampling and Training: Approach

 Given an observational data ${\mathbf{x}_i}$, it can be efficient to sample around the corresponding latent variable ${\mathbf{z}_i}$ (which we do not know), that is, sampling from the posterior given ${\mathbf{x}_i}$, from a Bayesian perspective.
 The problem is that the explicit expression of the posterior is normally intractable to obtain.
 However, consider Equation (\ref{eq1}) for supervised learning, $P(\cdot|R_{\theta}(\mathbf{x}_i))$ is actually the posterior distribution given ${\mathbf{x}_i}$.
 Intuitively, given an observed data ${\mathbf{x}_i}$, suppose we can approximate the posterior distribution well, we can sample ${\mathbf{z}_i}$ from it and then generate training data, which in turn can help optimize the approximation of the posterior distribution in a supervised way.

 From such an intuition, we propose to solve the unsupervised inverse problem with an iteratively sampling and training procedure, as shown in Algorithm 1.
 At the sampling step, a neural network is used to approximate the posterior of latent variables, we then sample from the posterior and apply $F$ to generate paired supervised data; At the training step, the same network is trained to optimize the posterior distribution approximation with the sampled supervision data.
 After several iterations, we can obtain a good approximation of the posterior through the trained network, which in turn means the reconstruction error in Equation (\ref{eq2}) of the predicted parameters can be small enough to consider the unsupervised inverse problem solved.
-We name the algorithm as EMbodied Self-Supervised Learning (EMSSL), since it integrates a physical forward process into learning procedure.
 When the learning procedure ends, we can run the inference network in a deterministic way to obtain inversion results.
+The proposed approach could be viewed as a joint embedding architecture, from a perspective that the reference utterance and the re-synthesized utterance are distorted versions of the same speech sound, the same network used in the sampling step and the training step are twin networks sharing the same parameters, and the training procedure works to adjust the parameters of the networks so that their embeddings (articulatory parameters) come closer.
+Since the distorted synthetic utterances are generated through an embodied process with an articulatory synthesizer, we call Algorithm \ref{algo1} as EMbodied Joint EMbedding (EmJEm).

 In practice, if $\mathbf{z}$ is continuous, it is common to describe the posterior with the multivariate Gaussian: \(P(\mathbf{z}|R_{\theta}(\mathbf{x})) = \mathcal{N}(\mathbf{z}; R_{\theta}(\mathbf{x}),\sigma^{2}\mathbf{I})\), in which $\sigma$ is a superparameter.
 We noticed in experiments that if given enough observed data, the sample number per datapoint $L$ can be set to 1, so that the deterministic output of the inference model $R_{\theta}(\mathbf{x})$ can be directly adopted as a sample.
 Otherwise, sampling several latent variables and weighting the samples as in \citep{burda2016importance} may help.